stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

 ## October

 {:#arbdata}

 - **Theoretical limitations on embedding data in the UTXO set:** ...

 {:#channeljamming}

-- **Channel jamming mitigation simulation results and updates:** Carla Kirck-Cohen in collaboration with Clara Shikhelman and elnosh had updated the [lightning jamming simulation results][channel jamming results], and updates to their reputation algorithm.
-The updates included reputation tracking for outgoing channels, and resources being limited on incoming channels.
+- **Channel jamming mitigation simulation results and updates:** Carla Kirk-Cohen, in collaboration with Clara Shikhelman and elnosh, had posted the [Lightning jamming simulation results][channel jamming results] for their updated reputation algorithm.
+The updates included reputation tracking for outgoing channels, and tracking incoming channel resource limitations.
 With these new updates, they found that it still protects against [resource][channel jamming resource] and [sink][channel jamming sink] attacks.
   After this round of updates and simulations, they feel that [channel jamming